Table of Contents

-Every type of business today needs to have a website up and running.
-This could be either to directly make sales, to share information with customers, to boost marketing, or any number of other things.
-In addition, millions of individuals are creating their own websites for various reasons.
+Every business needs to have a website up and running.
+This could be to make sales directly, share information with customers, boost marketing, or many other things.
+In addition, millions of individuals are creating their websites for various reasons.

-If you’re thinking about creating a website, you need to think about what servers it runs on.
-While it’s possible to run a website on your own computer or webserver, the vast majority of sites today run-on servers managed by a third-party hosting company.
+If you’re thinking about building a website, you must consider what servers it runs on.
+While it’s possible to run a website on your computer or web server, most sites run on those managed by a third-party hosting company.

-- What types of third-party hosting is available?
+- What types of third-party hosting are available

 What Is Third-party Hosting?

-Third-party hosting is when a website for an individual or company is run off of servers that are owned and managed by another business.
-The alternative is to have your website hosted on your own servers that are housed in your own data center.
+Third-party hosting is when a website for an individual or company is run off of servers owned and managed by another business.
+The alternative is to have your website hosted on your servers in your own data center.

 Running web servers requires quality hardware, extremely fast and reliable internet connectivity, and the ability to act quickly should any hardware go down.
-Because of this, the vast majority of sites today are operated through third-party hosting providers.
+Because of this, most sites are operated through third-party hosting providers.

-- It’s run by experts: The biggest benefit to using a company that specializes in web hosting is that your site is on servers that are built, configured, and maintained by experts.
+- Experts run it: The biggest benefit to using a company that specializes in web hosting is that your site is on servers built, configured, and maintained by experts.
 This helps to reduce the risk of downtime dramatically.

-- It’s far more affordable: Compared to buying your own servers, building out a data center, provisioning data circuits, and everything else on your own, third-party hosting is extremely affordable.
+- Far more affordable: Compared to buying your servers, building out a data center, provisioning data circuits, and handling everything else on your own, third-party hosting is budget-friendly.

-- It’s easy to upgrade: If your site gets popular and you need to upgrade, the hosting company can get it down quickly and with no downtime.
-If you’re self-hosting, you would need to purchase all new hardware and plan out the upgrade on your own.
+- Easy to upgrade: If your site gets popular and you need to upgrade, the hosting company can do it quickly and with no downtime.
+But if you’re self-hosting, you must purchase all new hardware and plan the upgrade.

-- It’s “worry-free” hosting: When you put your website up on a third-party hosting provider’s equipment, you don’t need to worry about anything.
-They manage the environment so that you can focus on other things.
-Top hosting providers also monitor the sites closely so that they can react fast should something break.
+- Worry-free: When you put your website up on a third-party hosting provider’s equipment, you don’t need to worry about anything.
+The company manages the environment so you can focus on other things.
+Top hosting providers also monitor the sites closely so they can react fast should something break.

-- There’s reduced transparency: While there are many great web hosting companies that are trustworthy, it’s impossible for a third party to be as transparent with how things are done as you can be when doing things internally.
+- Reduced transparency: While there are many great, trustworthy web hosting companies, a third party can’t be as transparent with how things are done as you can be when doing things internally.

-- There are potential content restrictions: Some web hosting companies have restrictions on the type of content you can publish.
-These restrictions may prevent you from posting adult content, certain political content, and more.
-Third-party hosting companies are generally upfront about any restrictions, though, so it’s not difficult to find one that allows the type of thing you want on your site.
+- Potential content restrictions: Some web hosting companies have restrictions on the type of content you can publish — this may prevent you from posting adult content, certain political content, and more.
+Third-party hosting companies are generally upfront about any restrictions, though, so it’s not difficult to find one that allows what you want on your site.

 What Types of Third-party Hosting Are Available?

-One of the best things about third-party hosting services is that there are different levels of service that you can choose from based on your specific needs.
+One of the best things about third-party hosting services is the different service levels you can choose from based on your specific needs.
 In addition, if your site grows or changes, you can always upgrade or downgrade to a different level of service to match your current requirements.
-This would be very difficult and costly to do when hosting your site on servers that you own:
+This would be very difficult and costly when hosting your site on servers that you own:

-- Shared hosting: A shared hosting server has dozens, or even hundreds, of smaller websites set up on a single physical server.
-They share the resources of that server, which helps to keep the costs down.
+- Shared hosting: This entails dozens, or even hundreds, of smaller websites set up on a single physical server.
+They share the server’s resources, which keeps the costs down.
 Shared hosting is the most affordable option and is ideal for sites that don’t get a huge amount of traffic.

-- Virtual private server (VPS) hosting: VPS hosting also has multiple websites on one physical server, though typically far fewer than a shared server.
-The big difference, however, is that the various sites don’t share the resources of the server.
-Instead, each account on the server is placed in its own virtual environment and has exclusive use of a set amount of system resources.
+- Virtual private server (VPS) hosting: This type of hosting also has multiple websites on one physical server, though typically far fewer than a shared server.
+The big difference, however, is that the various sites don’t share the server’s resources.
+Instead, each account on the server is placed in its own virtual environment and exclusively uses a set amount of system resources.

-- Dedicated servers: A dedicated server means that one customer has exclusive use of a full physical server or even multiple servers.
-This option is used for larger sites that get quite a lot of traffic.
+- Dedicated servers: Only one customer uses a full physical server or multiple servers.
+This option is used for larger sites that get a lot of traffic.

-- Cloud hosting: Cloud hosting technology spreads each site out across multiple physical servers.
-These physical servers are configured to operate as one large server.
-Cloud hosting can operate the one cloud server ― made up of many physical servers ― as a shared environment, VPS environment, or even a dedicated server environment.
+- Cloud hosting: This technology spreads each site across multiple physical servers configured to operate as one large server.
+Cloud hosting (what is cloud web hosting?) can operate one cloud server ― made up of many physical servers ― as a shared, VPS, or dedicated server environment.

-Which Type of Hosting Do You Need for Your Website?
+Which Type of Third-party Hosting Do You Need for Your Website?